gauravfodekar/NodeJSNotes/README.md

 You can then access the server in your web browser or through an HTTP client at `http://localhost:8080/` to see the "Hello, World!" message.

-32 #What is the difference between path and URL module?
+32. # What is the difference between path and URL module?
 The Node.js `path` and `url` modules serve different purposes and are used for different tasks when working with file paths and URLs.

 **1. `path` Module:**